 Outdoor units are approved for operation above 55°F in cooling mode.
 Operation below 55°F requires the use of an approved low ambient kit.
 Note: LAKT01 Low ambient kit cannot be used with outdoor units containing ECM motors.

-Operating the unit in a structure that is not complete (either as part of new construction or renovation) will void the warranty.
+Damage to the unit caused by operating the unit in a structure that is not complete (either as part of new construction or renovation) is not covered under the warranty.